tsxng44/cse15l-lab-reports/LabReport1.md

 Thankfully on school computers, visual studio code is already installed for us to use.
 In the case as to where I would have to use my own laptop, instructions are straightforward and simple.
 Remember to install git before attempting to remotely connect to the server.
+You could download VScode on your own devices with this link here, [Link](https://code.visualstudio.com/)

 *Remotely Connecting*

 ![Image](remoteconnect.PNG)

 Remember to use gitbash for the terminal we installed.
-Then to login, type the command ssh cs15lsp23gx@ieng6.ucsd.edu after the dollar sign.
+Then to login, type the command ''' # code block ssh cs15lsp23gx@ieng6.ucsd.edu ''' after the dollar sign.
 Then enter your own password and you should be perfectly logged in.

 *Trying some Commands*